Cafetier/TP1/README.md

 ## What is left to do
 ### PHP
 - Register  (don't know what is the requirement til March 29th 2022)
+- NEED TO KEEP FORM VALUE WHEN WRONG SUBMITING
 - Finish lucidchart about php class
 - Active page
 - Better get all product (with table...)